 Design and Technology gives students an opportunity to learn in a practical environment.
-Across Key stage 3 students will study Product Design, Textiles and Food & Nutrition.
+Across key stage 3 students will study Product Design, Textiles and Food & Nutrition.
 Each material area offers students the opportunity to explore the world around them; to design, plan and make a variety of products to solve every day problems.
 Independent learning, problem solving and creative thinking form the core of skills in all Design and Technology subjects.
 ICT and CAD/CAM are used extensively in lessons, with students simulating industrial processes, designing and manufacturing high quality products.
 All students have the opportunity to use state-of-the-art technology such as; 2D and 3D CAD, laser cutters and 3D printers.

 At GCSE students can choose to study courses in Design and Technology (Product Design or Textiles Technology) and Food & Nutrition.
-Engineering is offered as a Level 1/2 Cambridge National Certificate (a vocational qualification with a wide range of transferable skills and core knowledge).
-Through all of the courses, students follow a scheme of practical-based projects to develop skills in research, problem solving, creative design, product development and planning, making/manufacturing, testing and critical evaluation of their work.
-In the Associated Sixth Form, there is a choice of A Level courses in Product Design and Fashion & Textiles, and/or a Level 3 qualification (equal to an A Level) in Food Science & Nutrition.
+Engineering is offered as a level 1/2 Cambridge National Certificate (a vocational qualification with a wide range of transferable skills and core knowledge).
+Through all of the courses students follow a scheme of practical-based projects to develop skills in research, problem solving, creative design, product development and planning, making/ manufacturing, testing and critical evaluation of their work.
+A Level courses in Product Design and Fashion & Textiles can be studied along with a Level 3 qualification (equal to an A Level) in Food Science and Nutrition.

-Interest in Technology is reflected in the thriving extra-curricular activities which take part in the department.
-These include the Wool for Schools and Dress a Girl Around the World competitions in Textiles; interform competitions for Year 7, 8 and 9 making couscous salad meals, pizzas and gingerbread houses in Food & Nutrition; and a KS3 club in Product Design where students can take part in the local Rotary Technology Challenge.
+Interest in Technology is reflected in the thriving extracurricular activities which take part in the department.
+These include the Wool for Schools and Dress a Girl Around the World competition in Textiles; Food inter-form competitions for Yr7, Yr8 and Yr9 with the students competing to make couscous salad meals, pizzas and gingerbread houses and a KS3 club in Product Design with students taking part in the local Rotary Technology Challenge.